Specifyapp/parsers/parsers/to-tailwind/README.md

 export default theme;
 ```

-## Using CSS variables your utility class values
+## Using CSS variables for utility class values (`useVariables`)

 The tailwind parser supports outputting CSS variables instead of hardcoded values in the theme.
 This enables functionality such as dark/light mode.

 ### Prerequisites

 To enable CSS variables to work in the Tailwind output, you need to generate an associated CSS variables file.
-This can be achieved by using the [`to-css-custom-properties` parser](https://github.com/Specifyapp/parsers/blob/master/parsers/to-css-custom-properties/README.md).
+This can be achieved by using the [`to-css-custom-properties`](https://github.com/Specifyapp/parsers/blob/master/parsers/to-css-custom-properties/README.md) parser.
 You must ensure that the formatName matches between both parser usages so that the referenced CSS variables exist.

 ### Config